 We tend to talk about loss in terms of bereavement, but loss is actually constant in our lives.

-Since very early in life we learn to gain but also lose.
+Since very early in life we learn to gain, but also to lose.
 We lose objects, homes, people from groups we belonged to, attention, status, experiences, connections, privileges, etc.

 The grief associated with bereavement is a life time process.
 It can impact all aspects of our lives and can bring numerous existential questions.